bonnetn/expression2/README.md

 ### enigma

-Just a unifinished attempt to reimplement enigma in game.
+Just a unifinished attempt to reimplement *enigma* in game.

+### mandelbrot fractal

+Just an implementation of the *mandelbrot fractal*